with Damian McCann

-- Watch The Collectors in advance.
-Eleanor will provide a series of questions to consider as they view the film.
+- Watch Role Model in advance.
+Damian will provide a series of questions to consider as they view the film.

-- On the evening of the masterclass, break into teamwork groups for 40 minutes to consider Eleanor’s questions among themselves.
-Eleanor will spend time with each group.
+- On the evening of the masterclass, break into teamwork groups for 40 minutes to consider Damian’ questions among themselves.
+Damian will spend time with each group.

-- Then all join Eleanor to discuss how they might go about developing and producing their own social action documentary.
+- Then all join Damian to discuss how they might go about developing and producing their own social action documentary.

-- In addition, those attending have the opportunity to produce a one-minute documentary on a phone, and submit it to firstname.lastname@example.org by noon on 19 October 2022.
-Eleanor Mannion will review those submitted and offer her comments and feedback on the evening of the masterclass.
+- In addition, those attending have the opportunity to produce a one-minute documentary on a phone, on the subject of supporting people with intellectual disability, and submit it to firstname.lastname@example.org by noon on 30 November 2022.
+Damian will review those submitted and offer his comments and feedback on the evening of the masterclass.